Sparky1313/ROS_Research/README.md

 # Background

-This is a repository that I used to learn about ROS and to explore different topics in ROS.
+This is a repository that I used to explore different topics in ROS.
 I only included the files that ended up working.

 # Setting Up ROS From the Beginning